ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 There are two ways how you can inject the word count statistics into your page:

 * By using the {@link module:word-count/wordcount~WordCount#wordCountContainer `WordCount#wordCountContainer`} property as shown in the example above.
-* Or, by specifying where the word count feature should insert its container which can be done by using {@link module:word-count/wordcount~WordCountConfig#container `config.wordCount.container`}.
+* By specifying where the word count feature should insert its container which can be done by using {@link module:word-count/wordcount~WordCountConfig#container `config.wordCount.container`}.

 The word count plugin renders its output as: